Prathamadan/-Exploring-House-Price-Dynamics-/README.md

 ## Files
 - train.csv: The dataset containing house prices and various features.
-- House_Price_Prediction.ipynb: Jupyter Notebook containing the Python code for the entire project.
+- EXPLORING_HOUSE_PRICE_DYNAMICS.ipynb: Jupyter Notebook containing the Python code for the entire project.
 - README.md: This README file providing an overview of the project.

 ## Libraries Used: